Chapter 2:

 He could wait for the granny to gather her belongings, leave, and then sneak up on the unsuspecting robot and walk out with the loot.

-This will be a breeze, he thought.
+This will be a breeze.

 Picking up a random turquoise bottle on the shelf nearest to him, he began skimming, feigning interest in its contents.
 Just as if he were shopping for his shampoo on a Saturday afternoon.